 Appeals to the Academic Board

-An Appeal to the Academic Board is an attempt to try and resolve an issue within the University.
+An Appeal to the Academic Board is a process for resolution of an issue within the University.
 It is the final stage in the majority of University processes (but not all of them).
-The processes that end in an Appeal to the Academic Board are only available in situations outlined in the Student Appeals Policy.
-This includes issues such as academic misconduct, grievances and selection matters, among others.
+The processes that end in an Appeal to the Academic Board are available in the specific situations outlined in the Student Appeals Policy.
+This includes issues such as academic misconduct, grievances and selection disputes, among others.

 On this page you will find information about:

-An Appeal to the Academic Board can be confusing because the word ‘appeal’ is sometimes used in University processes that do not relate to the Academic Board.
+It's important to distinguish an Appeal to the Academic Board from other processes at the University which also may be called an ‘appeal’.
+That is, the word 'appeal' is sometimes used in University processes that do not relate to the Academic Board.
 For instance, if you’re ‘appealing a grade’ then you should read our advice page on Assessment Disputes.